johnstonian/simple-responsive-layouts/README.md

 The list of layouts will continue to grow as needed.

 TODO:
-*update respond.min.js with latest version
+* update respond.min.js with latest version
-*add link to demo page